MSU-Libraries/catalog/docs/CICD.md

 run off-hours in GitLab.
 This is done in the [Schedules](https://gitlab.msu.edu/msu-libraries/devops/catalog/-/pipeline_schedules) tab in the CI/CD page of GitLab.
 You should configure it for the `main` branch and set it to run at whatever time is convienient for your team.

-## Deploy Freezes
-If you want to prevent deployments to the production environment during certain times, you can make use of GitLab's [Deploy Freeze](https://gitlab.msu.edu/help/ci/environments/deployment_safety.md#prevent-deployments-during-deploy-freeze-windows) feature.
-Simply enter in a timeframe using cron-style syntax in the "Deploy Freeze" section of the CI/CD Settings of the repository.

 [^1]:
     There are many ways to generate this password hash, such as online generators or command